-Contraflow Cycling, cycling two way on one way streets.
+Contraflow cycling / Two way on one way streets / Permeability

-Now, with increasing congestion and pollution in our urban centres we think it’s time to bring back permeability for cycles.
+Now, with increasing congestion and pollution in our urban centres we think it’s time to bring back permeability for cycles and that is something we have been campaigning for over the last few years.

 A crazy idea or government policy?

-Cycling by Design, Transport Scotland’s design guide, in Clause 5.1.5, headed Contra-flow Cycle Lanes, states:
+Cycling by Design, Transport Scotland’s design guide, at Contra-flow Cycle Lanes (5.1.5) states:

 “The default position should be to permit two-way cycling on one-way streets.
 Where there are safety concerns, the introduction of a contraflow cycle lane may be required”.